 The Athenian wines were very well known and much exported in ancient times by sea.
 At the time they were not using glass bottles and the oxygen spoiled the wine within a year.
 Pine resin sealed the porous areas of the amphorae, kept out the air and simultaneously infused the wine with the resin aroma; It was therefore probably the first aromatized wine.

 Nowadays the winemakers don’t have to seal their wine vessels anymore, but they still infuse the retsina wine with resin to produce their distinctive aroma.
 That aroma, the retsina, is not a taste that everybody likes.
-Retsina is a simple but “honest” wine that has a real Greek character, especially for the “ordinary” people and the students.
-You used to find it at the seaside tavernas in the summer, cooled down, an easy partner for our traditional mezes of olives and salty feta.
+Retsina is a simple but “honest” wine that has a real Greek character.
+It used to be popular in the seaside tavernas in the summer, cooled down, an easy partner for our traditional mezes of olives and salty feta.

 Chicken in retsina wine